syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Getting-Started.md

 5. Enter the service URL value after dragging and dropping the control.

-   > NOTE: Instructions to create a service is explained briefly in the upcoming sections.
+   N> Instructions to create a service is explained briefly in the upcoming sections.

    ![](Getting-Started_images/Getting-Started_img11.png)

 6. Initialize the control by using the following code example.

-   > Note: Define URL value, in order to fetch the data from the service.
+   N> Define URL value, in order to fetch the data from the service.
 And initialize the default properties values as follows, to render the control appropriately._

 {% highlight html %}